Invariance of success probability in Grover's quantum search under local noise with memory: Grover Search: The noiseless case and our noise model

 The success probability, i.e., the probability to find the marked state at time $t$, is given as

-This kind of correlated noise with partial memory can potentially be found in real quantum devices, and it has been shown to provide an enhancement in the transmission of classical information as compared to transmission through noisy channels without memory~\cite{Macchia}.\ In the next subsection we show that the memory-less case corresponds to some well-known decoherence processes.
+We show in the next subsection that in the absence of any time-correlations, our noise model reduces to some well-known decoherence processes.

-\subsection{$\mu=0$ and unital decoherence processes}
+\subsection{\texorpdfstring{$\mu$} \texorpdfstring{$ \ = 0$} and unital decoherence processes}

-In the case when the noise in consecutive steps do not have any time-correlations, i.e., $\mu=0$, Eqs.~\eqref{eq:8} and \eqref{eq:8_1} have the form $p_{g|g}=p_g=p_{g|g'}$ and $p_{g'|g}=p_{g'}=p_{g'|g'}$.
-Putting these in Eqs.~\eqref{eq:S_0} and \eqref{eq:S} leads to $S=S_0$.
-Taking the initial register state $\rho_0$ and the composite walker and register state $R_0$ as given in previous section, we get the register's state $\rho_1$ after the first noisy Grover iteration as,
+In the case when the noise in consecutive steps do not have any time-correlations, i.e., $\mu=0$, Eq.~\eqref{eq:xi_t_} has the form $p_{g|g}=p_g=p_{g|g'}$ and $p_{g'|g}=p_{g'}=p_{g'|g'}$.
+Putting these in the expressions of $S_0$ and $S$, we get $S=S_0$.
+Taking the initial register state $\rho_0$ and the composite walker and register state $R_0$ as given in previous section, we get the register's state $\rho_1$ after the first noisy Grover iteration as